First bounds on effective muon interactions using the NA64$\mu$ experiment at CERN: SMEFT and SMEFT

-An important part of the SMEFT and $\nu$SMEFT parameter space is already constrained thanks to a plethora of accelerator based experiments which can probe different combinations of parameters depending on the details of the experimental set up.
-In particular, LEP provides the leading constraints on four lepton effective operators involving electrons~\cite{DELPHI:2003dlq,Fox:2011fx,Fernandez-Martinez:2023phj}.
-However, the four fermion operators listed in Table~\ref{tab:operators} remain unbounded.
+An important part of the SMEFT and $\nu$SMEFT parameter space is already constrained thanks to a plethora of accelerator-based experiments which can probe different combinations of parameters depending on the details of the experimental set up.
+In particular, LEP provides the leading constraints on four-lepton effective operators involving electrons~\cite{DELPHI:2003dlq,Fox:2011fx,Fernandez-Martinez:2023phj}.
+However, the four-fermion operators listed in Table~\ref{tab:operators} remain unbounded.
 NA64$\mu$ offers the unique opportunity to probe indirect New Physics effects encoded in these effective operators via the missing energy signals described in Fig.~\ref{fig:diag}.
 NA64 running with electrons \cite{NA64:2023wbi} can also probe operators involving electrons but the constraints are weaker than those extracted from LEP or Belle II~\cite{Liang:2021kgw}.